RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * finding out how 2 concepts are connected.

-You have the option to limit the maximum length of connections for node pairs (via `max_path_length=<n>`)
+You have the option to limit the maximum number of edges in a path (via `max_path_length=<n>`)

 #### parameters:

 * ##### max_path_length

-    - The maximum edges to connect nodes with.
+    - The maximum edges to connect two nodes with.
 If not provided defaults to 2.

     - Acceptable input types: integer.